huiwang/codingame-scala-kit/README.md

 2. Can I reuse codes from third party?

     No, the Bundler only scans source files included in the project.

+3. Is Java Supported?

+    No, the Bundler only inlines imported source codes and doesn't adapt Java code to Scala.
+    If you prefer Java, I strongly recommend Manwe's great [Compettitive Programming](https://github.com/Manwe56/competitive-programming) tools.

 # Next steps